beaky98/0049-max-eirp-adjustment.md/README.md

 We have explored the possibility of including this as part of HIP45 as it is the closest HIP with regards to country-specific values.

-However considering that is addressing the frequency plan selection for different countries rather than max EIRP limits, it may further complicate things/the deployment process and might not be the best way to implement this hence we have drafted this new HIP for consideration/implementation.
+However, considering HIP45 is addressing the frequency plan selection for different countries rather than max EIRP limits, it may further complicate things/the deployment process and might not be the best way to implement this hence we have drafted this new HIP for consideration/implementation.

 # Unresolved Questions
 [unresolved]: #unresolved-questions